makdoudN/makdoudN.github.io/content/posts/elo/elo.md

 Here is a plot of the probability of winning as a function of the skill gap.
 ![ELO Rating Graph](/elo1.png)

+As you can see, the probability of winning is symmetric around zero (skill gap = 0) and the probability of winning increase when the skill gap increase.
+This is aligned with our previous hypothesis.
+The more the skill gap increase, the more the probability of winning increase.
+This relationship is decribed by the $\beta$ parameter.

 To understand how to update this model, it is useful to make a detour by the specification of  full (bayesian) data generative process.
 This specification is the hypothesis space upon which we believe the observations are generated.
 In our case, the foundation are our hypothesis about the process and be revised to derive different method.